 He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Leeds Carnegie in November 2009, but that was not all.
 He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach, now with Bath Rugby.
 George’s younger brother Jacob, a student at Harrow School, has played for Saddleworth Rangers.

 George, who has produced impressive performances since joining Bath last season, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
-By late March he had taken his total to 684 points in 71 matches in the competition for Leicester and Bath.
+By the end of last season he had taken his total to 728 points in 77 matches in the competition for Leicester and Bath.

 He also won the Premier A League title twice and played for the Tigers in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July 2011.
 It has been a long journey from Saddleworth Rangers RLFC where George was first involved in rugby at the age of four.
 He moved on to Wigan Warriors and Bradford Bulls and studied for A levels in English, PE and psychology at Rishworth School, Halifax and was later a contemporary of Owen Farrell at St George’s School, Harpenden.